-I can’t let the pumpkin season pass by without making at least a single batch of pumpkin pancakes!
-Full of pumpkin flavor and spiced up with just the right amount of cinnamon, nutmeg, and ginger, these easy pumpkin pancakes are perfect for the Fall!
-Imagine serving them for breakfast over Thanksgiving holidays – it will surely make your family very happy and giggly from contentment :
+I can't let the pumpkin season pass by without making at least a single batch of pumpkin pancakes!
+These easy pancakes are packed with pumpkin puree and spiced up with just the right amount of cinnamon, nutmeg, and ginger.
+Just perfect for the Fall!
+Imagine serving them for breakfast over Thanksgiving holidays - it will surely make your family very happy.

 If you love pumpkin, these will be right up your alley, because the pumpkin flavor really comes through in this recipe!
 They are so good and full of flavor, you can eat them plain, without any maple syrup!
 Just with a cup of sweetened coffee or tea.
 Of course, pouring REAL maple syrup over the pancakes will not hurt either!

 They are hearty pumpkin pancakes: moist, light, fluffy, and not overly sweet!
 A great addition to your rotation of breakfast recipes.
 And not only in the Fall or on Thanksgiving - but on any day you feel like eating some pumpkin in the morning.